EllieChen-Git/React-Concepts/README.md

 |      Can set initial value for child Components?      |         Yes         |           Yes            |
 |            Can change in child Components?            |         Yes         |            No            |

-**Conclusion**: If a component needs to alter one of its attributes at some point in time, that attribute should be part of its state, otherwise it should just be a prop for that Component.
+**Conclusion**: If a component needs to alter one of its attributes at some point in time, then that attribute should be part of its state.
+Otherwise, it should just be a prop for that component.

 ---